codepath/android_guides/Heterogenous-Layouts-inside-RecyclerView.md

 }
 ```

-As discussed earlier, we will need to override the following methods to inflate different layouts accordingly:

-Override the `getItemViewType` method to tell the `RecyclerView` about the type of view to inflate based on the position.
+Now you need to override the `getItemViewType` method to tell the `RecyclerView` about the type of view to inflate based on the position.
 We will return ODD or EVEN based on the position of the item in the dataset provided.

 ```java
     //Returns the view type of the item at position for the purposes of view recycling.